Who is this article for?

 Upgrades from version 5.4.3 and older

 - Version 6.0.0 introduces different subscription options, called product plans.
 As a result, it's important to ensure your authority server is able to connect to the Code42 licensing server.
-The administration console displays alerts on both the Alerts and Licensing pages if there is no connection.
+The Code42 console displays alerts on both the Alerts and Licensing pages if there is no connection.
 See Unable to contact Code42 licensing server for steps to troubleshoot problems with the connection.

 - In the Legal Hold web app, preservation policies are now configured independently of each legal matter.
 After upgrading to 6.0.0, any existing legal holds will be migrated to separate matters and policies.